How To Shop a Tax Free Weekend

 - Qualifying Energy Star™ or WaterSense™ products purchased for noncommercial home or personal use – $2,500 or less per item

-Detailed lists of qualifying items and more information for retailers can be found in the 2018 Sales Tax Holiday Guidelines.
-It appears it has not updated for 2019 yet.
+Detailed lists of qualifying items and more information for retailers can be found in the 2020 Sales Tax Holiday Guidelines.